 Examples of HARO at Work in VERY Different Industries

 Sex lube, bridal makeup, and business advising: it doesn’t get more random than that, right?
-These three terms weren’t pulled out of a hat – they represent three of TCF’s clients: Astroglide, Blushing Brides, and The Alternative Board.
+These three terms weren’t pulled out of a hat – they represent three of TCF’s clients: our personal product client, Blushing Brides, and The Alternative Board.
 Here are three quick examples of HARO coming through for each of them:

 With HARO you don't need to hire a digital PR agency to make the service work for you.
 Click To Tweet